KJeynesCupper/mobileRNA/README.md

 sample_names <- c("<treatment_1>", "<treatment_2>", "<control_1>","<control_2>")

-sRNA_data <- RNAimport(directory = results_dir,
+sRNA_data <- RNAimport(input = "sRNA",
+                       directory = results_dir,
                        samples = sample_names)

 ```

 <br>

 #### Step 2: Calculate the consensus of each sRNA cluster
-For a given sRNA cluster, each replicate has determined the class (20-24nt) based
+For a given sRNA cluster, each replicate has determined the class (20-24nt)
-on the most abundant small RNA size.
-Replicates within the same condition are
+based on the most abundant small RNA size.
+Replicates within the same condition
-expected to class a given sRNA similarly.
+are expected to class a given sRNA similarly.

 The `RNAconsensus()` function is used to define the class of a sRNA cluster
 based on the consensus across specific replicates.
 To identify forigen mobile
 sRNAs, it is recommended to base the consensus call on the heterograft samples.
-This will ensure that the
-sRNA class is more accurately defined by the genotype it originates from.
+This will ensure that the sRNA class is more accurately defined by the genotype
+it originates from.

 Below, replicates "treatment_1" and "treatment_2" represent two heterograft
 samples, while "control_1" and "control_2" represent self-graft samples.